by Marc M. Batschkus

 Taking care that everything in terms of hardware and software is archived that was used during production ensures maximum compatibility and universal access.

 Whether the required cost, space, and maintenance are worth the effort depends on the assets and how important access and re-creation of production and environment might be.

 To find the best way to archive video footage needs a closer look at the individual situation, requirements, workflow and budget.
-In any case metadata is important to find files later.
-P5 Archive allows you to change your storage strategy and migrate from one storage to another.
+In any case, metadata is important to find files later.
+The archive software P5 Archive offers customizable metadata fields.
+P5 Archive allows to change the storage strategy and migrate from one storage to another.
 Features that help you increase efficiency with your video archive workflow are discussed in this post: